-“You were a fucking ornery-ass little bitch.
-I tried to teach you manners and how to behave.
+“You were a fucking ornery-ass little bitch, I tried to teach you manners.
 I tried bein’ nice but even as a little girl you fought me every step of the way.”

 “You fuckin’ little slut,” he spat back at her.
 “I’m still yer daddy an you cain’t talk to me like that.
 Not while yer stayin’ in my house.”

 A lot of emotions swam across her face.
 Fury for the years of abuse, hatred of this nasty, ugly, sick, waste-of-skin.
 But he had a point, she had nowhere else to go now.
 With her lips trembling against the lie, she said “Sorry Poppa” and turned away to try to keep her fury in check.